canonical/operator/README.md

 This charm does nothing, because the `MyCharm` class passed to the operator framework's `main` function is empty.
 Functionality can be added to the charm by instructing it to observe particular Juju events when the `MyCharm` object is initialized.
-In the example below we're observing the `start` event.
-The name of the event is a function of `self.on`, so in this case `self.on.start` is passed to `self.framework.observe`.
-This will look for method named `on_start` when that Juju event is triggered.
+In the example below we're observing the `start` event; the known event sources are all attributes of `<emitter>.on`, so in this case `self.on.start` is passed to `self.framework.observe`.
+This will look for a method named `on_start` when that Juju event is triggered.

 ```python
 class MyCharm(CharmBase):